eLearning, Virtual Days

 eLearning Day

 On an eLearning day, materials/assignments for all classes are posted in Google Classroom in the morning, and students are expected to complete the assignments on their own time throughout the day.
 Teachers will check in with students regularly throughout contract time to answer questions.
-Students will have five school days to submit completed assignments.
+Students will have three school days to submit completed assignments.

 eLearning